Faculty-Led Education Abroad Proposal Process

-- Program Description: In 2-‐3 paragraphs, please provide an overview of the offering describing location, type of program (resident-‐based in one location, language study, itinerant "study tour"), key benefits, etc.
+- Program Overview: In 2-3 paragraphs, please provide an overview of the offering describing location and its advantages, type of program (residential-based in one location, language study, itinerant "study tour"), relationship to other UNL education abroad programs (acknowledging potential cooperation or competition with other UNL programs), etc.

-- Leader Biography: Describe the faculty leader(s)' prior experience in the host country/region and level of local language proficiency (if the official language is not English).
+- Leader Biography: Describe the faculty leader(s)' prior experience as an education abroad leader, experience in the host country/region, and level of local language proficiency (if the official language is not English).

-- Field Experiences and Guest Lecturers: Provide an overview of the degree to which field trips, host institution faculty, and aspects of the host culture and environment will complement and be integrated into the offering.
+- Academic and Cultural Experiences: Provide a detailed overview of how site visits, guest lectures (by faculty and other experts), guided tours, interactions with local students/peers, and other academic and cultural activities will be integrated into the program.
 Indicate the nature and level of contacts already made.
-Estimate the number of contact hours to be provided through field experiences.
+Estimate the number of contact hours to be provided through these experiences.

-- Logistical Arrangements: Provide a description of desired logistical arrangements, including student housing and meals, classrooms, and educational excursions.
-Indicate whether visas will be required for U.S. citizens (also important for budget purposes).
+- Logistical Arrangements: Provide a description of desired or selected on-site coordinator(s) and logistical arrangements, including flights, student housing and meals, transportation, classroom space, etc. Indicate whether visas for U.S. citizens and/or special immunizations will be required (also important for budget purposes).

-- Student Qualifications: Specify minimum, as well as desirable, student qualifications (GPA, prerequisites, etc.) for enrollment in the course.
-Please indicate if students from other colleges and institutions will be eligible to participate.
+- Student Qualifications: Specify minimum, as well as preferred, student qualifications (GPA, academic level, prerequisites, etc.) for enrollment in the course.
+Please indicate if graduate students, students from other colleges and institutions, and visiting and post-bacc students will be eligible to participate.

-- Student Enrollment/Recruitment: Estimate likely student enrollment; identify primary person(s) taking responsibility for recruiting students; and provide a reasonably detailed description of the plan to be used for recruitment.
-(EAO can assist with marketing.)
+- Student Enrollment/Recruitment: Estimate likely student enrollment, specifying the absolute minimum (must be at least 5 students) and absolute maximum.
+Identify primary person(s) taking responsibility for recruiting students; and provide a reasonably detailed description of the plan to be used for recruitment.
+(Learn more about marketing and recruiting students, and how the EAO can assist).

-- Student Preparation: Describe any pre-‐departure preparation students will receive in addition to the general orientation program provided by the EAO.
+- Student Preparation: Describe any pre-departure preparation students will receive in addition to the general orientation provided by the EAO.

 - Evaluation/Assessment and Reentry Programming: How do you plan to help students process their academic and personal experience?
+Describe any planned post-course activities/events that are designed to help students process their experience.
 Include your evaluation or assessment plan.
-Describe any planned post-‐course activities/events that are designed to help students process their experience.
-Remember: Students in all UNL courses must be offered an opportunity to assess the course and instructor.
+Please note the EAO will administer a general survey, and students in all UNL courses must be offered an opportunity to complete a course evaluation.

 Proposals also should include the following attachments:

 - Preliminary Budget for the offering developed in partnership with the Education Abroad Office, using the EAO budget template.
 The cost of an offering is one of the most important aspects of drafting a proposal.
 Upon college approval of your proposal, the EAO will meet with you to determine the final cost advertised to the students.
+(Leaders should not communicate cost information directly to students, verbally or in writing).
 Expenses associated with an education abroad offering are affected by a host of variables that may include location, strength of the U.S. dollar, student enrollment, airfare, lodging, field trips, lectures, etc. The more you can keep costs at a reasonable level, the greater the likelihood of a successful proposal and a full contingent of students.
 EAO staff are well experienced with budget preparation and eager to work with you to pull together a realistic budget and an affordable study abroad course.
 After a budget has been prepared and approved, EAO will manage it for you, working with the University to collect student charges, making payments to vendors, enabling advances, facilitating reimbursements, and assuring that you are in compliance with UNL policies.